 Contractors: Mathematica Policy Research, Decision Information Resources

-For many teachers, the early years represent a difficult transition period—first-year teachers tend to be less effective classroom teachers than their experienced counterparts and newer teachers are more likely to leave the profession.
-These difficulties are often attributed to lack of adequate teacher preparation and support, issues that teacher residency programs (TRPs) are designed to address.
+For many teachers, the early years represent a difficult transition period—first-year teachers tend to be less effective classroom teachers than their experienced counterparts, and newer teachers are more likely to leave the profession.
+These difficulties are often attributed to lack of adequate teacher preparation and support, issues that teaching residency programs (TRPs) are designed to address.
 TRPs involve a year-long "clinical" experience (the "residency") shadowing and co-teaching with an experienced mentor.
 TRPs also provide continued support and mentoring after participants become teachers of record.
-Before and during their residencies, participants in TRPs take coursework, usually resulting in a master's degree.
+Before and during their residencies, participants in TRPs take coursework, usually resulting in a master’s degree.

 The evaluation of TRPs will provide important descriptive and implementation information on TRPs, as well as information on the teacher retention outcomes of teachers who participate in TRPs.
 The evaluation will focus on TRPs that have received grants from the Teacher Quality Partnership (TQP) Program.
 The evaluation is authorized in Title II, Part A of the Higher Education Act, as amended by the Higher Education Opportunity Act (Public Law 110-315, Section 201 – 204).
 The TQP program, funded in FY09 at $43 million, received an additional $100 million in funds as part of The American Recovery and Reinvestment Act (ARRA) of 2009.